New Mexico Public Records Search

 A recent online article listed tiny Gallup, with 22,000 residents, as the most dangerous place in the state due to its relative crime rate: people there have a 1 in 48 chance of being a victim of violent crime and a 1 in 10 chance of being a victim of theft, according to the article.
 Also listed (in descending order) were Taos, Socorro, Artesia, and Deming.
 Albuquerque was number 6 on the list; FBI statistics show its 560,000 residents reporting 4,900 violent crimes in 2014 along with 30 murders or non-negligent homicides.
 The same FBI statistics show Roswell with 48,600 residents, 372 violent crimes, and 3 murders or non-negligent homicides.

-In order to access another person's criminal history through the state department of public safety, one must have a signed and notarized form from the person whose information is sought.
+In order to access another person's New Mexico criminal records through the state department of public safety, one must have a signed and notarized form from the person whose information is sought.
 A search on RecordsFinder.com may produce similar results.

 New Mexico Court Records